clnhll/guidetobasejumps/README.md

 ###Throughout this guide:
 __bolded/names/with.extensions_</a> are directories and files in the project file structure
-<a>highlighted.items/are/hypothetical</a> URLs that allow access to different pages in your app
+<a href="">highlighted.items/are/hypothetical</a> URLs that allow access to different pages in your app
 *italicizedItems* are function and object names within your code

 ##Part 1: Frontend